DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 Simple, Minor and Major Powers cost 1, 1, and 2 XP respectively.
 A Simple Power may be passive (always in effect) or can be used an unlimited number of times.
-A Minor or Major Power is tiresome and requires Energy Points to use.
-Your character gains +1 Energy Points at a rate of +1 XP spent on Minor and Major Powers.
+A Minor or Major Power is tiresome and requires Fate Points to use.
+Your character gains +1 Fate Points at a rate of +1 XP spent on Minor and Major Powers.
 A character with a Major version of a Power may choose to use the Minor Power equivalent, but a character with a Minor Power does not have access to the Major effect.
 On level-up, a player may exchange 1 XP to convert a Minor Power to the Major equivalent.